KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/3commit.md

       {% hint style='tip' %}
 Something here about what committing is.
 And that their terminal changed back to normal.

+The -m flag allows you to provide a description of the changes.
+This is important information for those who may collaborate on the code later.

 Also
 If you accidentally hit enter after you type `git commit`, have no fear.
 Your default text editor [or falls back to `vi` editor] will open, where you can add your commit message